Reiningecho90/The-Grand-Army-Project/README.md

 - Added credit buying issue (8/12/2021)
 - Returned from two week vacation (8/29/2021)
 - Deleted code branches for security reasons going into the future.
 Code won't be posted but updates will (8/31/2021)
+- Tutorial system is now under production, the credit system will be getting minor updates as it gets to a readied state (9/3/2021)